-- The device DSP subsystems are supplied by a PRCM DPLL, but each DSP1/2 has integrated its own PLL module outside the C66x CorePac for clock gating and division.
+- The device DSP subsystem is supplied by a PRCM DPLL, but DSP1 has integrated its own PLL module outside the C66x CorePac for clock gating and division.

 - The device DSP subsystem has following port instances to connect to remaining part of the device.
 See also :

 - A 128-bit initiator (DSP MDMA master) port for MDMA/Cache requests